 “Don’t tell me that we’re not so easy marks,” Molly snapped.
-“Look at Bill!
-Look at Ginny!
-And poor Harry!”
+“Look at what happened to Bill and Ginny and Harry!”

 “Alright,” Molly sighed.
 She watched as Arthur walked out the back door.
 What was she going to do if they weren’t there?

 She gathered her clothes and toiletries as she began her search through the house.
-She climbed the stairs and looked at the open sky.
-Another item to be dealt with sooner than later.
-She opened one door near the stairs and realized that this was Harry’s parents’ room.
-Just as they had left it.
+She climbed the stairs and looked at the open sky which was another item to be dealt with sooner than later.
+She opened one door near the stairs and realized that this was Harry’s parents’ room exactly as they had left it.
 She shut the door.
 She didn’t feel it would be right to use that room or washroom.

 She found another room to the other side.
 She was astonished.
 There was only a small portion of this room left.
 She saw the ruined crib and scattered toys.
 Her heart ached when she realized that Lily died in this very room, likely in front of the destroyed crib while Harry had watched.
 This was also where Voldemort had met his temporary end when his curse backfired on him.
 She shut the door.

 There were two more doors leading to what appeared to be guest rooms.
 She suspected that they were for Mooney and Padfoot.
 She didn’t see another door.
 Where would have Wormtail stayed?
 Or did he never spend the night before betraying his best friends?
 She chose the room decorated in yellow.
 A few cleaning spells would set the room to rights.